Daniel Riegel, President

 Josh started cross country his junior year in high school when he realized that the varsity team doesn't need a linebacker who can't see over the offensive line.
 More seriously, he also realized that weight lifting alone wouldn't help him avoid diabetes and heart disease that runs in his family line.
 Josh jumped from 100m to 5k that year, completed his first marathon two years later, and has completed three more since.
 Josh's motivations for involvement in the Austin Triathlon Club include interest in supporting Austin's athletic culture, a passion for building nonprofit organizational capacity, and a need to learn how to swim.

-Larry Norris, Director of Training and Group Workouts
+Larry Norris, Training Director

 In 2007, Larry set out to lose weight and “get into shape”.
 That led to running a 5k and he still remembers thinking that running longer than that, for him, was impossible.
 Eventually though, the races got longer and longer, until he did his first marathon in late 2008.
 He then bought a bike to ride and started learning to swim.
 He found he loved triathlon so he joined and then later served as a board member for the Oklahoma City triathlon club, TriOkc, before moving to Austin in late 2011.
 He's completed 3 iron-distance triathlons and countless other distance triathlons, but still remembers the struggle of swimming 25 meters in the pool when he first started, and the help and support of other triathletes that helped him to keep going.
 He loves helping and seeing people accomplish what they once thought was "impossible."